oracle/cloudtestdrive/AppDev/functionsandevents/Fn HandsonAPIGateway.md

 }
 ```

 To actually invoke the function we need to append the route's path  (name) and the search query parameter to the URL.
-For example to search for file that have jpg in the name use the following URL:
+For example to search for files that have jpg in the name use the following URL:

 ```
 https://j4eqxpligw8vmfybhresyi5lte.apigateway.eu-frankfurt-1.oci.customer-oci.com/imagequery/name/jpg